OpenNMS/opennms/features/internal-plugins-descriptor/README.md

   </bean>
 ~~~~

-The available plugins list is created at compile time by the internal-plugins-descriptor by scanning the features referenced
+The local available plugins list is created at compile time by the internal-plugins-descriptor by scanning the product descriptors for any productSpec.xml files.
- in the <descriptors> tag of the <id>add-features-to-repo</id> task in this projects pom.xml as shown below.

-Any productSpec.xml files found in the referenced bundles are added into the list of available plugins.
+Any productSpec.xml files found in the referenced bundles are added into the list of available plugins in productSpecList.xml.

+The product descriptors can either be explicitly referenced in the temporary-features.xml execution of the features-maven-plugin

+Alternatively features which contain product descriptors can be referenced in the karaf-maven-plugin configuration and the product descriptors will be found.
+These features are referenced in the in the <descriptors> tag of the <id>add-features-to-repo</id> task in this projects pom.xml as shown below.

 Example pom.xml entry adding the alarm-change-notifier and opennms-es-rest plugins to the available plugins list
 ~~~~